 Use a qualified and experienced financial adviser

 Finally, it is important to use the services of a qualified and experienced financial adviser.
 The adviser will help you arrange your investments and pensions in the most tax-effective way.
 CGT can be optional if investments are placed in the correct structure; annual savings income tax can be reduced considerably, or even eliminated completely.
-The Spanish Compliant Investment Bond (SCIB) is a highly tax-effective vehicle for those wishing to reduce or mitigate annual investment taxes.

 A combination of the effects of Brexit and increased scrutiny by the Hacienda, has led to British people having to consider establishing permanent residence in Spain and/or clarifying their non-resident status.
 By using the services of tax advisers, solicitors and financial advisers, issues relating to non resident tax in Spain can be resolved.